The Learning Journey of Rotana Ty

 I was inspired by Sahana Chattopadhyay’s blog post for rewriting my first blog post.
 Sahana’s insights are powerful and inspiring!
 They resonate and make me feel that I took/am building a similar path:

 “Driven by curiosity and a deep desire to learn, I entered a wondrous world.
 It was equivalent to an online library being personally curated for me by some of the best learning curators and designers.
 I found out who followed whom and started following some of the people.
 I didn’t know then that I was building my Personal Learning Network (PLN) and that it would change how I learned and thought forever.
 It’s no exaggeration to say that Twitter and my growing PLN contributed to what became transformative learning for me.”

 “(…) Blogging took me to the next stage of the framework — Sensing.
 I started to analyze, assimilate and connect the disparate dots — things were beginning to make sense.”

 “Blogging is one of the most critical and powerful personal learning and reflection tool.”

 “(…) Since then, I have learned to curate, filter, aggregate, save and share.
 I consciously follow people who I trust and who become my curators.”

-Like Sahana, writing, learning collectively, in networks and via social technologies, have helped me grow and learn better, faster, and still enabling me to do so.
-Go offline, and online to hone your learnability with your learning crew.
+Like Sahana, writing, learning collectively, in networks and via social technologies have helped me grow and learn better, faster, and still enabling me to do so.
+So go offline and online to hone your learnability with your learning crew.

 “One of the compelling things about Twitter is seeing serendipity in action/interactions forming and spreading.”

-Jane Hart shares on her website a list of workplace learning professionals recognized globally.
-It helped me to learn who they are, what they do via their blog and their social streams.
+Jane Hart shares on her website a list of workplace learning professionals recognised globally.
+It helped me learn who they are and what they do via their blog and social streams.
 I also asked myself several questions: